-[\480] I. INTRODUCTION
+I. INTRODUCTION

 Drug abuse and addiction are enormous issues in the United States and Texas.
 The Centers for Disease Control and Prevention reported last year that opioid overdoses are the leading cause of death for people younger than fifty.
-Unfortunately, it is not uncommon for a trust beneficiary to commit criminal activities on or with trust property.
-This places a trustee who knows of such conduct in a difficult position with seemingly conflicting duties.
+Unfortunately, it is not uncommon for a beneficiary of a trust to commit criminal activities on or with trust property.
+This places a trustee, who has knowledge of such conduct, in a difficult position with seemingly conflicting duties.

-Take, for example, a trust that owns a vehicle and allows its primary beneficiary to use the vehicle for the beneficiary's personal needs and uses.
-The beneficiary has had drug problems in the past, and the trustee has had to use trust funds to pay for rehabilitation counseling on several occasions.
+Take, for example, a trust that owns a vehicle and allows its primary beneficiary to use the vehicle for his personal needs and uses.
+The beneficiary has had drug problems in the past, and the trustee has had to use trust funds to pay counseling for rehabilitation on several occasions.
 The beneficiary then relapses and uses the vehicle to commit drug offenses, including selling methamphetamine and using that substance in the vehicle.
-The trustee finds out that the beneficiary has relapsed from the beneficiary's sibling, a secondary beneficiary.
-Should the trustee (1) repossess the vehicle, (2) remediate and clean drug residue out of the vehicle, (3) sell the vehicle to a third party, (4) inform the police about the drug use or sale of drugs, (5) inform other secondary beneficiaries of the drug use issue, or (6) distribute additional funds to the beneficiary to
+The trustee finds out that the beneficiary has relapsed from the beneficiary's sibling, who is a secondary beneficiary.
+Should the trustee: 1) repossess the vehicle; 2) remediate and clean drug residue out of the vehicle; 3) sell the vehicle to a third party; 4) inform the police about the drug use or sale of drugs; 5) inform other secondary beneficiaries of the drug use issue; and/or 6) distribute additional funds to the beneficiary to allow the beneficiary to purchase a vehicle that the beneficiary will own?
+What if the police arrest the beneficiary in the act of committing a crime, can the government seize the trust's vehicle?
+What if the beneficiary is involved in an accident with an innocent third person while he is intoxicated?
+Can the innocent third person reach the trust's other assets to obtain compensation for his or her injuries?
+These are all troubling questions that trustees face when they have beneficiaries with a penchant for criminal activity.